This is my craft room/sewing room/guest room.

 Shares shelf space with food like this:

 In my freezer Trader Joe Pumpkin Spice hippie coffee sits next to it’s not hippie Fair Trade cousin Aldi’s Gingerbread coffee.
-Lime juice ice cubes from fresh squeezed lime (big pain by the way) that hopefully will not freezer burn in a vacuum sealed glass jar next to the zipper bag of frozen organically homegrown bitter melon.
-Yes, friends there are frozen vegetables and orange juice concentrates in here because it is crazy money to buy either out of season at a farm market.
+Lime juice ice cubes from fresh squeezed lime (big pain by the way) that hopefully will not freezer burn in a vacuum sealed glass jar next to a plastic zipper bag of frozen organically homegrown bitter melon.
+Yes, friends there are frozen vegetables and orange juice concentrates in my freezer too.
+It is crazy money to buy either out of season at a farm market in Ohio.
 IF you can find one open this time of year.

 I dehydrated the vegetables pre-Sandy in case we lost power.
 I have no idea how to cook with them.